celo-org/interview_challenge/infrastructure/README.md

 This is a simple express app that queries [blockscout.com](https://blockscout.com/) for the balance of a supplied address on a configured ETH network.
 It caches requests to Blockscout via Redis.
 To test the app, you'll likely want to create a wallet and then give it a few ETH at the testnet's faucet.

 You can see the source code under the `client` directory.
-We also supplied a simple-to-run docker image under `interview-infra-client`.
+We also supplied a simple-to-run docker image under `nambrot/interview-infra-client`.
 The app can be configured via the following `ENV` variables:

 - `REDIS`, defaults to `localhost:6379` and should allow the app to connect to a redis instance where it will cache requests
 - `CACHE_EXPIRATION`, defaults to `30` and sets the expiration time of a request in seconds